diyaAden/CSE3902_LOZ/README.md

 - Hi!
 Old Man. - First meet old man
 - What is that? - Pick up item
 - OK, IM BACK. - Wall monster catch the enemy and send link back to first room
-- An easy fight - Kill the dungeon
+- An easy fight - Kill the dungeon dragon
 - U got it!! - Win the game out of a time limit
 - SUPERMAN - Win the game in a time limit
 - Soft but Dangerous - Hurt by gel